wagnerjt/dotnet-protobuf/README.md

 ## TODOS

 - [x] - Documentation
+- [x] - Create Generic Type for deserialization from web response in CLI
+    - [ ] - Add Error Handling
 - [ ] - Add VsCode Build Steps across the board
 - [ ] - Use the Protoc's Nuget package to generate the proto files
+- [ ] - Add Tests
 - [ ] - Create More Complex Protos
+- [ ] - Ensure ICollections of IMessages can be serialized on the Output of WebApi
 - [ ] - Add Error Handling on the CLI Request
-- [ ] - Create Generic Type for deserialization from web response in CLI